 Inauguration of the EMODnet Secretariat Office

-On Wednesday 19 February 2014, the European Marine Observation and Data Network (EMODnet) celebrated the opening of its Secretariat Office at the InnovOcean site in Oostende (Belgium).
-At the InnovOcean site, the EMODnet Secretariat will be co-located with other influential organisations including Flanders Marine Institute, the European Marine Board and the IODE project office for IOC/UNESCO.
-Go to the Inauguration Page
+The office of the European Marine Observation and Data Network (EMODnet) Secretariat was formally inaugurated at the InnovOcean site in Oostende (Belgium) on Wednesday 19 February 2014.
+At the InnovOcean site, the EMODnet Secretariat is co-located with other influential organisations including Flanders Marine Institute, the European Marine Board and the IODE project office for IOC/UNESCO.
+Go to the Inauguration Page.